What are SQL Database instance pools (preview)?

 For the Compute price (measured in vCores), two pricing options are available:

-- License included: Apply existing SQL Server licenses with Software Assurance.
+- License included: Price of SQL licenses is included.
+This is for the customers who choose not to apply existing SQL Server licenses with Software Assurance.

 - Azure Hybrid Benefit: A reduced price that includes Azure Hybrid Benefit for SQL Server.
 Customers can opt into this price by using their existing SQL Server licenses with Software Assurance.
 For eligibility and other details, see Azure Hybrid Benefit.